Sophie-Williams/Bitefight-Bot-Demo/README.md

 ## Download and setup
 Ignore source code if you're not developer and you only want to use bot.
 - Download 'bot_v1.05.zip' package,
-- extract content into any folder (recommended to extract package to a place where no administrator permissions are required, e.g. Desktop),
+- extract its content into any folder (recommended to extract package to a place where administrator permissions are not required, e.g. Desktop),
 - and follow instructions given in 'instructions.txt' to setup and run bot.

 Removed aspect-related bot since it apparently started doing more harm than good.
 If you have trouble with it, abandon it and use normal bot instead.